Nov05/Lambda-School-Data-Science/miscellaneous/2019-08-23 Heroku CLI deployment terminal logs.md

 # e.g. https://19962c4d.ngrok.io/
 ```

-3. In the Jupyter Notebook, click on the `new` button in the upper right corner, then select `Terminal`
+3. In the Jupyter Notebook, click on the `New` button in the upper right corner, then select `Terminal`

 4. In the terminal web page, follow the Heroku deployment instructions. you will be able to click on the Heroku login link and login from the terminal, just like most local terminals.